wp-plugins/bbp-private-groups/readme.txt

 == Description ==
 This Plugin creates unlimited private forum groups.

-Forums are then allocated to one or more groups, and users allocated to one group.
+Forums are then allocated to one or more groups, and users allocated to one or more groups.

 What this achieves
 unlimited private groups
-Each user is set to a group, and each forum can have any or all the groups associated with it Any number of public forums combined with any number of group forums.
+Each user is set to a group or groups, and each forum can have any or all the groups associated with it Any number of public forums combined with any number of group forums.
 The group forums can be individually set to public or private.
 Forum title and description (but not topics or replies) can be set to be visible to non-group users, allowing people to see that a forum exists but not access it
 Separate pages can be set to allow redirection of non group users for sign-up or information